 The Selection Process

-Nominations will be accepted August 1st, 2023 through September 29th, 2023 at 4pm.
+Nominations will be accepted July 14th, 2025 through August 23rd, 2025 at 4pm.
 All nominations must be submitted electronically using our nomination form.
-All nominees will receive communication regarding their nomination status and winners will be notified by October 6th, 2023 via phone call.
+All nominees will receive communication regarding their nomination status and winners will be notified by August 29th, 2025 via emial.
 We’re sorry – we are not able to consider incomplete submissions.

 All youth are encouraged to apply and the following criteria will be a guide for us when considering submissions.